RuiningLi/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a third-year undergraduate student at University of Oxford.
+I am a final-year undergraduate student at University of Oxford.
 I am lucky to have my third-year project supervised by [Shangzhe Wu](https://elliottwu.com/) and [Christian Rupprecht](https://chrirupp.github.io/), where we are developing models that reconstruct deformable objects from in-the-wild images.

 Previously, I interned at [Pony.ai](https://www.pony.ai/) as a software engineer and [Goldman Sachs](https://www.goldmansachs.com/) as a quantitative strategist.